Seven Ways Zinc Helps With HIPAA

 HIPAA is a federal mandate that requires specific security and privacy protections for Protected Health Information (PHI), things like medical history, insurance information and other healthcare data.
 It’s a big deal, governing not only what healthcare professionals can say about patients, but to whom they can say it to, and how they can say it.
 Protecting patient information is a top concern for hospitals, clinics and all healthcare professionals.

 As with any regulation, however, HIPAA also can cause friction with how healthcare professionals do their jobs, particularly when it comes to technology.
 While technology moves at the speed of innovation, often operating a few years ahead of the general population, HIPAA doesn’t budge, so healthcare technology has to be built around it.
 This creates a particularly acute problem when it comes to communication.

 One of healthcare workers’ main frustrations is slow communication that can hamper their ability to do their jobs.
 Communication breakdowns between healthcare workers have a direct effect on patient care and can create unhappy patients, and can also be frustrating for the people trying to do their jobs.

 Improving communication between healthcare professionals offers immediate benefits, but the options to do that are myriad, expensive and sometimes risky.
-Additionally, large hospital systems and provider networks are often highly invested in legacy technology systems, and evaluating new secure messaging apps can seem more like a distraction than an imperative.
+Additionally, large hospital systems and provider networks are often highly invested in legacy technology systems, and evaluating new secure communication apps can seem more like a distraction than an imperative.
 The healthcare industry, as a result, has been slow to adopt a solution for the type of fast, easy, cross-team communication that is so desperately needed.
 Unfortunately, many healthcare professionals have turned to SMS texting – which is not HIPAA compliant messaging – to fill that gap.